swngr/Check/README.md

 ## Remote usage on SauceLabs

-1. Create an account on SauceLabs (contact QA/Leandro or QA/Sunimal to receive invite).
+1. Create an account on SauceLabs (contact QA to receive invite).
 2. Grab your Username and Access Key(found on your user settings or the Key Button at the top bar).
 3. Export your credentials in your `.env` file: